 - Under Ohio law, if you have moved to Ohio primarily for the purpose of attending an Ohio institution of higher learning, then you are not eligible for in-state tuition.

 - Living in Ohio for a year or longer is not an automatic qualification for in-state tuition.
+Once classified as a nonresident, students must apply for reclassification as a resident of Ohio for tuition purposes.

 - You must evidence an intent to remain permanently in Ohio.
 You must prove through official and/or legal documents that you have moved to Ohio permanently and not merely living in Ohio temporarily while you attend University of Cincinnati, however long your course of study may take.